ctfhacker/ctfhacker.github.io/_posts/2016-09-19-csaw-moms-spaghetti.markdown

 categories: pwn
 ---

-Let's take a look at the [moms spaghetti](https://github.com/isislab/CSAW-CTF-2016-Quals/tree/master/Pwn/Moms_Spaghetti) from CSAW Quals 2016.
+Let's take a look at the [moms spaghetti](https://github.com/isislab/CSAW-CTF-2016-Quals/tree/master/Pwn/Moms_Spaghetti) from CSAW Quals 2016.This solution was a collaboration between @thebarbershopper, @jduck, and @WanderingGlitch.
 For those that want to play along at home, you can build your own server to throw against by the following:

 ```
 # Install docker